humz2k/sugaryc/README.md

 ## Getting Started

 ### Building
 You need `python3` installed.

+First, build the gc with `chmod +x build_gc.sh; ./build_gc.sh`.

-Run `chmod +x build.sh; ./build.sh` to build the gc, standard library, header files and pycparser scripts.
+Then, run `chmod +x build.sh; ./build.sh` to build the standard library, header files and pycparser scripts.

 ### Using the compiler